Skip to Site Header Skip to Main Content Skip to Footer

 NREM Stage 2 is also known as light sleep.
 For the next 20 minutes, your heart rate and breathing slow down and become more regular.
 Additionally, your muscles relax more, and your body temperature continues to drop.
 You become less aware of your surroundings.

 During this time, eye movements stop, and brain waves show a new pattern.
-Your brain begins to produce a kind of wave known as "sleep spindles," an indication that is processing what you have learned during the day and forming new memories.
-These K complexes or “sleep spindles” are the most distinct of all brain waves seen on EEG and indicate you’re moving into a deeper stage of sleep.
+Your brain begins to produce waves known as "sleep spindles," and “K complexes,” an indication that you are processing what you have learned during the day and that you are forming new memories.

-Usually, someone can wake you fairly easily, or you may wake up to loud noise during NREM Stage 2.
+Usually, someone can wake you fairly easily, or you may wake up to a loud noise during NREM Stage 2.
 While the first N2 sleep stage lasts 10-25 minutes, each following cycle lasts longer.
-The American Sleep Foundation estimates that most people spend about half of their sleep time in Stage 2.

 Scientists have observed that N2 sleep is important for filing, storing, and retrieving memories [2].
 So, if you want to make sure you really learn that new skill or are able to recall facts on trivia night, you want to make sure you get enough N2 sleep!

-Fast Fact: Ever wake yourself up grinding your teeth?
+Fast Sleep Fact: Ever wake yourself up grinding your teeth?
 This is called “bruxism,” and it most often happens during NREM Stage 2 sleep.
 [2]

 This is the stage you need to be able to "sleep on" facts you have tried to memorize the day before, so you will remember them when you wake up.